scribe-org/Scribe-Data/README.md

 ## Wikidata and Wikipedia language data extraction

 **Scribe-Data** is a convenient command-line interface (CLI) for extracting and formatting language data from [Wikidata](https://www.wikidata.org/) and [Wikipedia](https://www.wikipedia.org/).
-Functionality includes allowing users to list, query, and manage language data directly from the terminal.
+Functionality includes allowing users to list, download, and manage language data directly from the terminal.

 > [!NOTE]\
 > The [contributing](#contributing) section has information for those interested, with the articles and presentations in [featured by](#featured-by) also being good resources for learning more about Scribe.

 Scribe applications are available on [iOS](https://github.com/scribe-org/Scribe-iOS), [Android](https://github.com/scribe-org/Scribe-Android) (WIP) and [Desktop](https://github.com/scribe-org/Scribe-Desktop) (planned).

 Check out Scribe's [architecture diagrams](https://github.com/scribe-org/Organization/blob/main/ARCHITECTURE.md) for an overview of the organization including our applications, services and processes.
 It depicts the projects that [Scribe](https://github.com/scribe-org) is developing as well as the relationships between them and the external systems with which they interact.
-Also check out the [Wikidata and Scribe Guide](https://github.com/scribe-org/Organization/blob/main/WIKIDATAGUIDE.md) for an overview of [Wikidata](https://www.wikidata.org/) and querying language data from it.
+Also check out the [Wikidata and Scribe Guide](https://github.com/scribe-org/Organization/blob/main/WIKIDATAGUIDE.md) for an overview of [Wikidata](https://www.wikidata.org/) and getting language data from it.

 <a id="contents"></a>